guilevieiram/ipOverTelegram/README.md

 Note that by default the client runs with the tunnel `tun0` and the server with the tunnel `tun1`.

 ## 🏯 Architecture
+`C` was the language of choice for the project since it allows low level manipulation of network objects like tunnels and sockets.
+The other functionalities like contacting APIs and encoding/decoding messages were also written in `C` for easier integrability of the whole application.

-The code is separated in several modules with 2 main entrance points.
+The code is separated in several modules with 2 main entrance points:

-The files `client.c` and `server.c` define the main entry-points for the applications.
-Each of them have two threads : one that read the packet in the tunnel, encode it and send it to telegram and one that read telegram decode the packet and write in the tunnel.
+The files `client.h` and `server.h` define the main entry-points for the applications (implemented in their respective `.c` files in the root directory).
+Each of them executes two threads: one responsible for reading the packet from the tunnel, encoding it and sending it to telegram and one that is responsible for receiving the messages from telegram, decoding it and writing it in the tunnel.

 The shared packages are:
-- `encryptor`: responsable for encrypting and decrypting values, using a shared dictionary;
+- `encryptor.h`: responsable for encrypting and decrypting values, using a shared constant dictionary.
+The encoding is done using the most frequent english words.
-- `request`: get-request interface to allow for ease communication with the Telegram api.
-Uses the cURL library;
+- `request.h`: get-request interface to allow for ease communication with the Telegram api.
+Uses the cURL library to allow easy utilisation of HTTP/HTTPS requests;
-- `telegram`: interface that encapsulates the main functionalities of the bots in the application like sending and reading messages from a chat;
+- `telegram.h`: interface that encapsulates the main functionalities of the bots in the application like sending and reading messages from a chat;
-- `tunnel`: tunnel management/allocation functionalities;
+- `tunnel.h`: tunnel management/allocation functionalities;

 External packages:
-- `cURL`: to make easy https requests to the Telegram API;
+- `cURL`: to make easy HTTPS requests to the Telegram API;

 More information on the packages can be found on their respective header files (in the `include` folder).